How to Use Allude vs. Elude (Definition & Examples)

 For today’s lesson, let’s look at a commonly confused pair of homophones: elude and allude.
 What’s the difference between these words, and what’s their correct use in writing?

-Allude is also a verb, and means to ‘make an indirect reference: comments alluding to an earlier discussion.’
-In this way, when we allude, usually towards something, it’s similar to insinuate, hint at, or imply.
+Allude, also a verb, which means to ‘make an indirect reference: comments alluding to an earlier discussion.’
+In this way, when usually allude towards something, it’s similar to insinuate, hint at, or imply.

 The history of allude and elude